ploh007/DesignProject/webInterface/readme.md

 The purpose of this project was to develop a system that can capture and analyze gestures performed by the user in order to control or provide inputs to a variety of different devices.
 This system was constructed to improve upon conventional methods of controlling devices by making the experience more natural for the user.

-#### The system can be broken down into 2 Core Components
-+ Web Application
-	+ Written using PHP (PSR Coding Standards Adhered To)
-	+ Front-end powered by HTML, CSS and JS
-+ Arduino Program

 ### Setup
 + Web Application System Setup Instructions
 	+ Ensure that the following programs are installed on the development Machine